hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-to-generate-dscc-api-client-libraries-for-python-using-openapi-generator.md

 **Note:** The version of OpenAPI generator which is shown above is 5.4.0 (current version as of March 2022).
 Please keep in mind that in future, the location of the JAR file will change based on a new code version.  and confirm the version number.

-Once the JAR file is downloaded, you can execute the following CLI at the folder where the JAR file is downloaded to display the brief informationon how to use this JAR file.
+Once the JAR file is downloaded, you can execute the following CLI at the folder where the JAR file is downloaded to display the brief information on how to use this JAR file.

 ```Shell
 java -jar openapi-generator-cli.jar help
 ```

 Now that the JAR file is downloaded and ready to use, lets create a Python SDK using the openAPI generator JAR file.
-The following command is used for generating a Python client library uisng openapi-generator.jar file.
+The following command line is used for generating a Python client library using the openapi-generator.jar file.

 ```Shell
 java -jar openapi-generator-cli.jar generate -i storage-api.yaml -g python -o sdks/dscc-python-sdk